Signed in as:

 Protein: Intake must be moderate.
 Consuming excessive protein can trigger gluconeogenesis, where the body converts amino acids into glucose, potentially kicking you out of ketosis.

 Fat: This is the primary fuel source.
-While saturated fats are permitted, modern "clean keto" approaches emphasize healthier unsaturated fats from sources like avocados, olive oil, and fatty fish.
+While saturated fats are permitted, modern 'clean keto' approaches emphasize healthier unsaturated fats from sources like avocados, olive oil, and fatty fish.
+Healthy eating tips suggest prioritizing high-quality fats and nutrient-dense, low-carb ingredients to support metabolic health and prevent nutrient deficiencies.

 Healthy Keto Foods List

-A "clean keto" approach focuses on whole, unprocessed foods.
+A 'clean keto' approach focuses on whole, unprocessed foods.

 Proteins: Grass-fed beef, pasture-raised poultry, eggs, and wild-caught seafood (especially fatty fish like salmon, sardines, and mackerel).